14 Best Socially Responsible Companies That Are Making Impact

 Many well-known brands have embraced CSR and have partnered with various nonprofits to drive change.
-Here are some companies that are strongly committed to Corporate Social Responsibility:
+Many socially responsible companies are making a direct impact on society with their CSR programs.

 Adidas is involved in the war against plastic and is working with Parley to turn plastic waste into high-performance sportswear.
 Since 2018, they’ve also organized the Run For The Oceans events to raise funds.

 They’re also partnered with Greenpeace for a DETOX Campaign aimed at eliminating dangerous chemicals from global supply chains.
 This involved working with other brands to achieve the campaign goal.